 The retirement village industry is beginning to ready itself for another period of growth over the coming decade by land banking, driving new development and pushing the level of quality higher in the face of raised expectations from the market.

-To meet this demand, New Zealand will need:
+to meet demand, New Zealand will need:

 new retirement village units